 Do both poles of a magnet attract a paperclip?

-A magnet will attract iron, steel, cobalt and nickel.
-These are known as ferrous metals.
+A magnet will attract iron, steel (steel has iron in it), cobalt and nickel.
+These are known as ferromagnetic metals.

 NOTE: Steel has iron in it